Daniellappv/datahub-cloud-template-newest/README.md

 Feel free to customize the data package frontmatter accordingly when publishing your own data.

 ## Unstructured data

+You can add as many markdown files to your GitHub repository as you like, and you can freely nest them in subdirectories.
+You can also enhance your content with other data visualisation components and markdown features.

+> Note: For a full list of supported markdown features visit https://flowershow.app/docs/syntax

 If your dataset is part of a larger dataset collection, you may want to start by listing the related datasets here in a catalog-like component with search and facets like this one: